project8/locust-tutorial/README.md

 # locust-tutorial
-Scripts and documents for use in locust_mc tutorial described in LocustTutorial.pdf .
+Scripts and documents for use in locust_mc tutorial.
+The most recent and best tutorial document is Locustv2.5.1notes.pdf, above.